Why Long-Term Follow-Up Matters

-Some of these late complications and risks can be reduced or appropriately managed if you and your doctor know what to do.
+Some of these late complications and risks can be reduced or appropriately managed.
 The LTFU Program has general guidelines to minimize the risk and severity of transplant complications.

 Graft-versus-host disease (GVHD) occurs only in people who receive cells from a donor (allogeneic transplant) rather than have a transplant of their own cells (autologous transplant).
-About 50 to 75 percent of allogeneic transplant recipients get chronic GVHD.
-Seattle Cancer Care Alliance has a team of world experts in the management of chronic GVHD.
+It happens when the donor cells attack your tissues, and it can affect many different parts of your body, causing a range of symptoms.
+There are acute and chronic forms.
+About 40 to 60 percent of allogeneic transplant recipients get GVHD.
+SCCA has a team of world experts in the management of this condition.
+Learn more about GVHD.

-Although many patients are cured of their cancer after transplant, recurrence of cancer may occur.
+Although many patients are cured of cancer after a transplant, cancer may recur.
 Your oncologist will schedule regular check-ups to look for early signs of cancer.
-Our LTFU consultation service is available to discuss available options.
+Our LTFU consultation service is available to discuss available options for treating a recurrence.
 Disease restaging is recommended during the LTFU comprehensive annual check-ups for at least the first five years after transplant.